 Systems participating in Document Sharing frequently use locally assigned patient identifier domains.
 A patient identifier domain is defined as a single system or a set of interconnected systems that all share a common patient identification scheme (an identifier and an assignment process to a patient) and issuing authority for patient identifiers.

-The Patient Resource Identity Management (PRIM) profile supports the linking of patient identifiers from multiple patient identifier domains.
+The Patient Resource Identity Management (PMIR) profile supports the linking of patient identifiers from multiple patient identifier domains.
 The Patient Identity Cross-Reference for Mobile (PIXm) profile supports a query given one identifier known to the client to request cross-referenced identifiers known to the Patient Identity Manager.
 The Patient Demographics Query for Mobile (PDQm) profile supports the ability to query by a set of demographics and get in response a complete set of demographics, usually including patient identifiers in domains of interest.

 X.4.4.1 Patient Identity Cross-Reference (PIX)

 Most health information systems assign to each patient an identifier (usually a string of letters and/or numbers) that is unique to the patient within only that information system.
-Thus, Gary Collins may be identified as 3562A at the office of his Primary Care Physician (PCP) and 0320 at his specialist's clinic.
+Thus, Gary Collins may be identified as 3562A at the office of his primary Care Physician (PCP) and 0320 at his specialist's clinic.

 IHE utilizes the concept of Patient Identifier Domains which defines a domain of patient identifiers, like identifiers assigned within a PCP office, assigned by a single authority and an identifier for each assigning authority.
 For example, the PCP office identifier is unique within the assigning authority for the PCP.
 If the PCP's system wants to communicate with the specialist's system about Gary Collins, both systems must be able to know that 3562A assigned by the PCP offices is equivalent to 0320 assigned by the specialist’s office, and that neither of those identifiers is equivalent to Garry Collin with an ID of 333 at a local Hospital.
 This is known as a cross-reference that links the two patient identifiers for Gary Collins.